 As I was gathering evidence, let me point out I was living with undiagnosed PTSD due to MST.
 I hadn’t been seen much by medical people while in, even less so after my retirement.

 I scheduled an appointment at the VA mental health clinic.
 They assessed me with PTSD due to MST.
 Again, the whole session was in my NOTES on the My HealtheVet side… So I uploaded it to support my claim on the VA.gov site.

-THIS WAS IMPORTANT… As of now, I had established that I have this condition.
+THIS WAS IMPORTANT… As of now, I have established that I have this condition.
 Now, the C&P was only to determine the severity; not prove the service connection.
 I believe this tactic can be helpful to others.
 If you agree, please share.

 What Data is Available?

 The concept emerged in 2010, aimed at enabling more direct consumer access to personal health information by adding a ‘Download My Data’ button to patient portal systems.
 VA developed the Blue Button capability in collaboration with the Centers for Medicare and Medicaid Services (CMS), and the Department of Defense, along with the Markle Foundation’s Consumer Engagement Workgroup.
 VA’s Blue Button feature was launched in August 2010.
 Since then, the Blue Button has spread beyond VA to other government agencies and the private sector.
 Responsibility for encouraging the broader use of Blue Button and enhancing its technical standards was transferred to the Office of the National Coordinator for Health Information Technology (ONC), part of the Department of Health and Human Services, in 2012.